llanverygranger/anorak/README.md

  - A unique idea.
  - An x-ray showed no problems.

+NOTES
-Note that British and American English can each be selected in the code.
-For example when American English is chosen it will be 'An herb' whereas in British English it will be 'A herb'.
+* Note that British and American English can each be selected in the code.
+For example when American English is chosen it will be 'An herb' whereas in British English it will be 'A herb'
+* Check out my article here for more details about this code: http://www.technologywales.co.uk/coding-solution-using-an-or-a-before-a-word/